EduFdezSoy/Manga2Kindle_Server/README.md

 ### Installation
 This installation process was tested on aa fresh Ubuntu 19.04 Server.
-We'll need a *PostgreSQL* database for later, maker sure to install it and create a datbase and an user to use it.
+<strike>We'll need a *PostgreSQL* database for later, maker sure to install it and create a datbase and an user to use it.</strike> it's using a Sqlite now.

 Fisrt of all lets install the basis, *node* and *npm*:
 `sudo apt install nodejs npm`